My Journey into Research Ops: Integrating UX Research and Leading Change

-- Then we host a bi-annual Ideation Day, in which groups of people come up with as many solutions as possible.
+- Then we host a bi-monthly Ideation Day, in which groups of people come up with as many solutions as possible.
 The backlog of solutions are then prioritized and taken to the iterative Design process.

 Some tools I use to facilitate relationships and sharing ideas: